 There were two frameworks so two participants could play at the same time creating a ‘battle’ of experimental sounds.

-When we presented the installation, we gave a small workshop how we worked and which technologies we used.
-Hereby involving the audience what new technologies can do, how to play with it and how to create a different approach to “human sounds”.
+When we presented the installation, we gave a small workshop to students on how we worked and which technologies we used.
+Involving the audience what new technologies can do, how to play with it and how to create a different approach to “human sounds behavior”.

-For the Cultural Sunday Groningen: Dance and movement we used another setup.
-We did not use the framework but set up a range of speakers in a circle to create a surround sound experience.
-When participants moved their hands, arms, head or legs a narrative story was heard by their specific movements and gestures.
+For the Cultural Sunday Groningen: Dance and movement however we used another setup.
+We set up a range of speakers in a circle to create a surround sound experience.
+When participants moved their hands, arms, head or legs a narrative story was heard by their movements and gestures.